Get a bright start on the day with breakfasts all ready to go! These 60 Meal Prep Breakfast Ideas will set you and your people up for success.

 Furthermore, scrambled eggs that have been frozen can undergo a drastic texture change that isn’t pleasing to all palates.
-(Raises hand.)
 I prefer not to freeze scrambled eggs for this reason.

 Test these preps for yourself.
 Scramble an egg slightly less done than you prefer.
 Cool and divide into small containers.
 Chill them both.
 Once chilled, place one container in the freezer.
-Taste test the next day.
+Taste one after freezing, the other after refrigerating.
 If you know you like scrambled eggs for meal prep, go forth making larger batches as well as breakfast bowls and breakfast burritos with scrambled eggs.

 If it’s not your jam, avoid using scrambled eggs in meal prep and freezer meals.